-Our consistent strategy continues | Our net operating income margin is to deliver sustainable and growing earnings underpinned by our highly accretive development pipeline, strong University partnerships and scalable operational platform, PRISM.
+Our consistent strategy continues to deliver sustainable and growing earnings underpinned by our highly accretive development pipeline, strong University partnerships and scalable operational platform, PRISM.
 Recurring profits increased by 24% and our dividend is up by 20%.
 We achieved rental growth of 3.8% increasing earnings and NAV.